Is your wardrobe working against you?

 Power dynamics are often tied to visual cues.
 “Dressing for the job you want” sounds like a tired cliché, because there’s truth in the idea that your outfit can either grant you a sense of belonging or make you feel like an outsider.
 If you spend your morning worrying that your jeans are too casual or your shoes are too scuffed, you’re already carrying mental weight that prevents you from focusing on the actual work that’ll get you noticed.

 To stop this drag on your performance, think of your work wardrobe as a tool that removes obstacles.
 By observing the formality in your specific department and matching it, you effectively make your clothes compliment your professional style.
-You want people to remember your contributions, not your hoodie.
 When you’re not preoccupied with your appearance, you free up the cognitive space needed to solve problems and collaborate effectively.

 The goal is to maintain your identity while ensuring your wardrobe isn’t working against your ambitions.
 Proactively choosing attire that fits the office culture helps eliminate a major source of anxiety and projects a sense of preparedness.
 This simple adjustment allows you to walk into any room with the quiet confidence that you belong there.